DjentleViBe/PIRO/paper.md

 \autoref{fig:LF} shows performance improvements with reducing $\sigma$.
 The ideal value for $\sigma$ can be chosen based on use case.

+# Equations
+Partial differential equations (PDEs) can be solved in PIRO by constructing the corresponding matrix equations.
+The matrix can be represented in Dense, CSR, or HTLF formats.
+The choice of discretization depends on grid type.
+The current version implements finite difference methods for structured grids with First-Order Upwind, Downwind, Central-Difference spatial schemes and Forward Euler, Backward Euler temporal schemes.
+Support for finite volume methods on unstructured grids is currently under development.

 # Conclusion
 Hash table representaton of sparse matrices for executing operations using parallel processing gives flexibility to prioritize balance between time and space efficiency.
-This is benenifical as the method can be adapted easily based on use ase and hardware.
+This is benenifical as the method can be adapted easily based on use case and hardware.

 # Scope for future work
 A simple hash function was used to calculate key values.
 Alternative hash methods and its effect on various differential operators needs to be explored.